ibm-cloud-docs/sell/tutorial-onboard-operator.md

     Use the [latest release of the sample Node-RED Operator](https://github.com/IBM-Cloud/operator-bundle-sample/releases){: external} as an example of how to set up your directory structure.
     {: tip}

-1. Make sure you're assigned the {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) editor role on the catalog management service and product lifecycle service.
+1. Make sure you're assigned the {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) editor role on the Catalog Management and Partner Center - Sell services.
 See [Assigning access to account management services](/docs/account?topic=account-account-services) for more information.

 For Operator bundles, you also need the following {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) roles.